Kickapoo Traditional Tribe of Texas: Reservation

 The Kickapoo Indian Reservation of Texas is located at 28°36′37″N 100°26′19″W on the Rio Grande on the U.S.-Mexico border in western Maverick County, just south of the city of Eagle Pass, as part of the community of Rosita South.
 It has a land area of 48 ha.
 About 960 tribal members are living on the Eagle Pass reservation and tribal lands in Nacimiento, Mexico, where the tribe often holds ceremonies.
 Tribal members must be at least one-fourth Kickapoo.

 Government

 The Texas Kickapoos adopted their constitution in 1989.
 They are governed by the Traditional Council, made up of five members elected by secret ballot.
 The current council chairman is Estavio Elizondo Sr., Menikapah.

 Language

-The Kickapoo Traditional Tribe of Texas members are related ethnically to the Fox, Sauk, and Shawnee tribes.
 Many tribal members speak English, Spanish, and the Kickapoo language, which is a Fox language and part of the Algonquian language family.
 They also use Kickapoo whistled speech.